NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 > If you are running this for the first time, go through the [pre-setup](#pre-setup) described below.

 ```
-cd jetson-text-generation-webui
+cd jetson-containers
-./docker/run.sh
+./run.sh text-generation-webui
 ```

 Inside the docker:

 ```
-cd /text-generation-webui
+cd /opt/text-generation-webui
-python3 server.py --listen --chat
+python3 webui.py --listen
 ```

+You should see it's downloading the model checkpoint on the first run.

 Open your browser and access `http://<IP_ADDRESS>:7860`.

-From the "**Model**" tab, download a model, and then load the model.

 !!! info